umrao-ak47/iris-recognition/README.md

 # iris-recognition
-A model for biometric identifiaction using iris.
+A model for biometric identification using iris.